Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 prometheus_data:

-There are two critical details here:
+There are two key details here:

 1. You must mount the host's root directory (/) to /hostfs inside the container.
 Without this, the Collector would only see the statistics of its own tiny container, not your actual server.

-Next, create the otelcol.yaml configuration file:
+Next, create the otelcol.yaml configuration file that enables the hostmetrics receiver:

 yaml